-- 6.3 Licensing is about the control of licensed premises, qualifying clubs and temporary events within the terms of the 2003 Act. - 6.4 In determining a licence application the overriding principle adopted by the Licensing Authority will be to determine each application on its individual merits.
+- 6.2 To achieve these objectives the Licensing Authority will use its full range of powers and engage all relevant Responsible Authorities and members of the public.
+Accordingly, the Licensing Authority will enter appropriate partnership arrangements, working closely with the Responsible Authorities local businesses, community representatives and residents in meeting these objectives. - 6.3 Licensing is about regulating licensable activities on licensed premises, qualifying clubs and at temporary events within the terms of the Act. - 6.4 In determining a licence application the overriding principle adopted by the Licensing Authority will be to determine each application on its individual merits.

 As a Licensing Authority we encourage high quality and well managed premises.
-Applications should therefore describe how these high management standards will be achieved, and In particular applicants will be expected to demonstrate:
+Applications should therefore describe how these high management standards will be achieved, and in particular, applicants will be expected to demonstrate:

-- Knowledge of best practice - That they understand the legal requirements of operating a licensed business - Knowledge and understanding of the licensing objectives, relevant parts of the licensing policy, and their responsibilities under the Licensing Act 2003
+- Knowledge of best practice - That they understand the legal requirements of operating a licensed business - Knowledge and understanding of the licensing objectives, relevant parts of the licensing policy, and their responsibilities under the Act